Formerly known as F.U.T.

-- Microscopically Dissected Elliptical Excision (MDEE): A strip of tissue is removed from the donor zone and dissected into follicular units of 1 to 4 hairs using the Ziering Scope.
+- Microscopically Dissected Elliptical Excision (MDEE): A strip of tissue (donor strip) is removed from the donor area and dissected into follicular units of 1 to 4 hairs using the Ziering Scope.

 - Follicular Unit Excision and Extraction (FUE): is the method of obtaining donor hair one graft at a time in its natural follicular unit grouping.
 These grafts are also examined and prepped for placement under the microscope.